HyMike/localgrub/server/notification-service/README.md

 The Notification Service is a backend microservice for the LocalGrub platform.
 It is responsible for sending email notifications to customers at various stages of the order lifecycle.
 The service listens for order-related events (such as order placed, order prepared, and order ready) from RabbitMQ and sends appropriate emails using the configured email provider.

 **Scope:**
-Solo MVP project – Designed and developed frontend and backend
+Solo MVP project – Designed and developed backend microservice

 ---

 ## Features